The Leipzig Charter and URBACT - an explainer

 Why City Labs?
 Find out more in our explainer.

-URBACT has been running a series of City Labs over the past 18 months, looking into the principles of the Leipzig Charter and how cities apply them.
+Since 2018 URBACT has organised a series of City Labs, looking into the principles of the Leipzig Charter and how cities apply them.

 What is the Leipzig Charter?